lekhrajdinkar/02-spring/src/main/java/com/lekhraj/java/spring/SB_99_RESTful_API/NOTES/004_DB_JPA.md

 - http req2 --> thread-2 --> txn-2 --> PC-2 --> commit --> flush to same DB. (override)
 - Summary:
   - Each HTTP request typically runs in its own thread and transaction.
-  - Transactions are isolated from each other, but concurrency control mechanisms ensure data consistency.
+  - Transactions are isolated from each other, but "concurrency-control-mechanisms"/isolation ensure data consistency.
   - Persistence contexts are tied to transactions and are independent for each request, ensuring that changes made in one request do not affect others until committed.
   - Careful design and configuration are necessary to handle concurrency and transaction management effectively in a multi-request environment.
+  - Developer has to write thread-safe code/ concurrent access code, etc

 ---